-In reality, you could busy yourself for months uncovering the ancient structures and historical strongholds of Persia, but that’s not to ignore the wider issues that exist here today…
+In reality, you could busy yourself for months uncovering the timeworn structures and historical strongholds of ancient Persia, but that’s not to ignore the wider issues that exist here today…

 Iran is not a land of American hating extremists and burka-clad women.
-It’s not a country of gun-toting, nuclear arms waving warmongers.
-You’ll soon have your pre-conceptions shattered when you arrive, as locals welcome you to their country in eagerness to show you that it’s image is not how the Western media portrays it.
+It’s not a country of weapon-toting, nuclear arms waving warmongers.
+You’ll soon have your preconceptions shattered when you arrive, as locals welcome you to their country in eagerness to show you that its image is not how the Western media portrays it.
 Iran is not exactly hiding its nuclear energy sites either (I drove past the one Natanz.
-Nearby Qum has one completely underground), despite refusing to cooperate internationally or cooperate with a country that holds the world’s largest number of nuclear capabilities itself.
+Nearby Qum has gone completely underground), despite refusing to cooperate internationally or cooperate with a country that holds the world’s largest number of nuclear capabilities itself.